tyabus/vk-cpp-bot-lite/README.md

 First of all, we need to install a lot of packages.

+If you want to build bot without python3, then don't install python3-* packages.

 For install on Ubuntu/Debian:
 ```
 sudo apt-get install git gcc g++ make libcurl4-openssl-dev libgd-dev libboost-python-dev python3-dev python3-pip